Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 #### (2 Points) The 0/1 knapsack problem is an example of an optimization problem.
 What is an optimization problem?

-#### (4 Points) How would a greedy-by-density algorithm solve this instance of the 0/1 knapsack problem?
+#### (4 Points) How would a greedy-by-density (also called greedy-by-ratio) algorithm solve this instance of the 0/1 knapsack problem?

 **IMPORTANT**: In addition to explaining how this algorithm works, your response to this question should provide the output of the algorithm given the provided